-HSNi assesses the impairment of identifiable indefinite-lived intangible assets, principally trademarks and trade names acquired in various acquisitions, at least annually during the fourth quarter and whenever events or changes in circumstances indicate that the carrying value of an asset may be impaired.
+If necessary, HSNi performs a quantitative assessment of the fair values of its goodwill and intangible assets.
 In performing this review, HSNi is required to make an assessment of the fair value of its intangible assets.
-If it is determined that the fair value of its intangible assets is less than the carrying amount, an impairment charge, equal to the excess, is recorded.
+If it is determined that the implied fair value of goodwill and/or indefinite-lived intangible assets is less than the carrying amount, an impairment charge, equal to the excess, is recorded.
+HSNi determines the fair value of its reporting units by using a discounted cash flow analysis with consideration of an equity analysis based on the trading value of its common stock.
 HSNi utilizes the relief from royalty method to assess fair values of its trademarks and trade names.

-In assessing fair value, HSNi considers, among other indicators, differences between estimated and actual revenue streams and changes in the related discount, royalty and terminal growth rates.
+In assessing fair value, HSNi considers, among other indicators, differences between estimated and actual cash flows and revenue streams and changes in the related discount, royalty and terminal growth rates.
 Determining these rates requires the exercise of significant judgments.
 These factors used in the determination of fair value are sensitive to, among other things, changes in the retail consumer market and the general economy.
-For more information on the impairment charges recognized during 2011, see Note 3 of Notes to Consolidated Financial Statements.